Reuse Leftover Chicken, Fish and Vegetables into Delicious Recipes

 Leftover Foods: Turn Them Into Delicious Recipes Again

-- But can you throw away the food you prepared with so much effort?
+But can you throw away the food you prepared, with so much effort?

-- No, you can't and you shouldn't.
+No, you can't, and you shouldn't.

 Using Leftover Chicken and Fish to make delicious recipes

-4. You can shred the leftover chicken or fish into small pieces and spread them over a chapati or bread slice.
+- For this purpose, you have to shred the leftover chicken or fish, into small pieces, and spread them over a chapati or bread slice.
 Add grated cheese (optional), onion rings, lettuce leaves and tomato sauce.
-Roll them and your chicken roll or fish roll is ready to be eaten.
+Roll them, and your chicken roll or fish roll is ready to be eaten.

-How To Use Leftover Bread:
+How to reuse the Leftover Bread: